 This account includes translation adjustments of Anscor International, Inc., and IQHPC.
-Due to the appreciation of US\$ vis-à-vis Philippine peso, CTA balance increased by P16.3 million.
+CTA balance decreased by P182.1 million, mainly from realized gain from the sale of investment in AG&P by Anscor International.

 Unrealized valuation gain (loss) on FVOCI investments (equity portion)